 '''

 CALL gds.beta.modularityOptimization.stream(graphName: String, configuration: Map)

 YIELD

 nodeId: Integer,

 communityId: Integer

 '''

-Name Туре Default Optional Description graphName String or Map n/a no Either the name of a graph stored in the catalog or a Map configuring the graph creation and algorithm execution. configuratio n Мар 0 yes Configuration for algorithm-specifics and/or graph filtering.
+Name Туре Default Optional Description graphName String n/a no Name of a graph stored in the catalog. configuratio n Мар 0 yes Configuration for algorithm-specifics and/or graph filtering.
 Must be empty if graphNameOrConfig is a Map.